COVESA/dlt-daemon/doc/dlt-system.conf.5.md

 procfilesystem logger.
 The individual features can be enabled and disabled in the configuration file.

-The configuration file dlt-system.conf allows to configure the different runtime behaviour of dlt-system.
+The configuration file dlt-system.conf allows one to configure the different runtime behaviour of dlt-system.
 The configuration file is loaded during startup of dlt-system.

 dlt-system loads by default the configuration file  /etc/dlt-system.conf.
 An alternative configuration file can be loaded with the option -c.